-On the first day of March (2016), we rolled out of Alsation RV Resort in Castroville to make way back to Galveston Island, Texas.
+In early March of 2016, we rolled out of Alsation RV Resort in Castroville to make way back to Galveston Island, Texas.
 We had reservations made the previous October for the month of March.
 There was a promise of good, spring-like weather and some good old fashion beach time.